13pass/perl_algolia/README.md

 USAGE
 -------------

-check test files t/basic.t to see how things are working.
+check test file t/basic.t to see how things are working.